Urocystis brassicae

 Urocystis brassicae is a gall smut and a plant pathogen that stunts the infected plants.
 It is known to create root galls on Indian Mustard (Brassica campestris) and other Brassica species.

-Physical Characteristics
+Physical characteristics

-Gall Characteristics
+Gall characteristics

 The wart-like galls of U. brassicae grow on the roots of plants.
 When young, the galls are white in color.
 As they age, they become a grayish-black colored gall with a 2–5 cm diameter.

-Spore Characteristics
+Spore characteristics

-U. brassicae has two types of spores.
+Urocystis brassicae has two types of spores.
 One is fertile and the other is sterile.
-Fertile spores are a deep brown color with dimensions of approximately 20 by 16µ.
+Fertile spores are a deep brown color with dimensions of approximately 20 by 16 μm.
 These fertile spores are surrounded by sterile spores that are elongated and a brighter brown than the fertile spores.
-These sterile spores are approximately 9.9 by 6.1µ.
+These sterile spores are approximately 9.9 by 6.1 μm.